 Leelanau Wine Trail’s Sips and Soups

-Not to be outdone by their counterparts on Old Mission, the Leelanau wineries will be hosting a day of equally delicious fun just a week later.
+The Leelanau wineries hosts a day of equally delicious fun just a week later.
 Sips and Soups pairs two of the most infallible inventions of man; wine and soup.
-Local restaurants will help provide the wineries with top quality soups to match impeccable wines to be enjoyed all day long.
+Local restaurants will help provide the wineries with top quality soups to match impeccable wines to enjoy all day long.
 You can learn more about the event here.
 We’ll again encourage you to contact us about a ride, as the last thing you want is to have to deal with the stress of the snowy roads as you try to enjoy the day.

 Short’s Brewing Fat Bike Series Crystal Mountain

-If you like beer and the outdoors, get on a fat bike and head to Crystal Mountain on the 21st for some winter fun.
+If you like beer and the outdoors, get on a fat bike and head to Crystal Mountain January 21st.
 The race, officially named Fat Chance!, is the first stop of the Short’s Fat Bike Series that has races across Northern Michigan all winter long.
-Racing begins and 12pm, with a short race of less than an hour, and a long race lasting about 90 minutes.
-If you’ve never been to Crystal Mountain, which is just 40 minutes from Traverse City, it’s about time you headed that way.
+Racing begins and 12pm.
+Short races are less than an hour and a long race lasts about 90 minutes.
+If you’ve never been to Crystal Mountain, it’s about time you head that way.
 Crystal was recently named the second best ski resort in the U.S. and Canada by Liftopia.
 As if the title sponsor of the series was any indication, there will be plenty of Short’s brews on hand for spectators and for the racers to celebrate their accomplishments.
 You can learn more about this event and the rest of the series on their website.

 Be sure to follow us on Facebook, Instagram, and Twitter to stay up to date on other beer and wine events in Traverse City in 2017.
 As always, book with the premiere wine and beer tour company in Northern Michigan for the best possible Traverse City wine getaway!